We encourage everyone to offset their flights through a carbon reduction programme operated by climate and development experts ClimateCare.

 The programme provides education and training services in the local community, including teaching about hygiene and safe water, hand-washing and sanitation.

-Susan Njerumani, Famer of maize, beans and vegetables.
-Married to Vincent with one child, and step children
+Susan Njerumani, Farmer of maize, beans and vegetables.
+Married to Vincent with one child, and stepchildren

 Past projects for investment